skapoor2024/swinunetr_deep_film_MSD/README.md

 - Ensure you have the necessary computational resources for training and evaluation.
 - train_deep_film_2 contains fixes for abritrary text input
 - train_deep_film_2 uses film module with pre residual normalization and residual layer.
+- train_val train files are with different custom data loader than normal train files.
+The noraml train files brought more accuracy due to uniform sampling

 For more detailed information on the Universal CLIP architecture, please refer to the original paper.